Current projects

 2014 - 2016 | Tripp Lab | University of Colorado

 The Purgatory Watershed in southeastern Colorado and northeastern New Mexico, a region composed of deep canyons, eroded mesas, and shortgrass plains, sits at the crossroads of biodiversity of the Rocky Mountains, Great Plains, and Chihuahuan Desert.
 Despite a dearth of biological research in the area, it is home to a number of unique land formations and endemic organisms.
 Prompted by herbarium and field observations of aberrant forms of plant species, we conducted a study comparing morphometric and genetic data from the Purgatory to non-Purgatory populations.
-We find evidence for divergence in Purgatory populations of Amorpha nana, and call for continued exploration and research in this unique and understudied area.
+We find evidence for divergence in Purgatory populations of Amorpha nana, and encourage continued exploration and research in this unique and understudied area.